wildcant/fast-shopping/README.md

 * You have installed the latest version of node js.
 * You have installed the latest version of yarn.
-* You have installed MySQL data base.
+* You have installed MySQL database.

 ## Installing Fast Shopping